ProFormA/proformaxml/Whitepaper_Introduction.md

    <file id="f1" class="internal" type="file">@@@pathtofile1@@@</file>
 ```
 The submission part does not contain any markup.
 The attribute <b>lang</b> in the <b>result-spec</b> of the submission part indicates a preferred language for the response.

+TODO: strings.txt files:

+- what's in it? key/value pairs separated by equals sign?
+Spaces around the equals sign are neither part of the key nor the value?
+- What about multiline values?
+- UTF8 encoded?

 ## Files